 These water heaters can also save you money — a reviewer from Canada on our site said about their heat pump water heater: “Have been running it on heat pump only mode for two weeks now and have experienced consistent hot water.
 Just fantastic and our natural gas bill has dropped significantly.”

 How much will a heat pump water heater save you?

-A heat pump water heater can save your household of four people around $330 a year on your electric bill, according to the government website Energy Star.
-That adds up to a savings of around $3,400 over the life of a typical heat pump water heater.
+A heat pump water heater can save a household of four people around $330 a year on electric bills, according to the Environmental Protection Agency.
+That adds up to a savings of around $4,000 to $5,000 over the life of a typical heat pump water heater.
 The larger your family, the quicker you’ll see a return on investment.

-Request estimates in writing
+- Request estimates in writing

-Ask for references
+- Ask for references

 - Check for complaints with your state’s attorney general or the Better Business Bureau

 - Make sure the installer knows about local building codes and permitting

 In the end, your savings should offset the initial cost of a heat pump water heater due to lower electricity bills.